FaazAbidi/News-Aggregator/README.md

 I hope I am able to demonstrate my skills effectively considering the limited time I spent on this.
 If there's any query related to this project, please reach out to me.
 I look forward to your feedback!

 Note: I have intentionally pushed `.env` file for the demonstration.
-It's not advised to so.
+It's not advised to do so.